Swanson-Hysell-Group/SAM_Header/README.md

 ###reversing this process:

-use the reverse_sam_file.py on the .sam file and sample files and you'll get a csv file of the format used by this system making instant spreadsheets from sam files. (not currently opperational)
+use the reverse_sam_file.py on the .sam file and sample files and you'll get a csv file of the format used by this system making instant spreadsheets from sam files.